Healing starts with A B C

 The techniques below can calm your body and lower inflammation and stress.

 Past traumas can be open wounds.
 They settle in the brain in places we call trigger nodes.
 A smell, or something you hear or see, can wake up these nodes and without you realizing, put you right back to the time of hurt, as if it were happening in the present.
 Using techniques to keep you in the moment can eventually push the memories into the past or make their impact weaker.

 These exercises may look weird, but give them a go.
 They won’t work immediately.
 Try and see what works for you.
-You could also try singing, humming, drumming, dancing.
+You could also try singing, humming, drumming, dancing, using a small trampoline.

 Breathing correctly is probably the single most important skill you can learn in your life.
 Proper breath balances sympathetic nervous system – ventral vagal breath.
 Step 2.

-Do this for a minute or two, then do the grounding technique below.
+If this does not cause anxiety or panic, continue as long as comfortable, then do the grounding technique below.
 Repeat eye movements and then do the grounding technique.
 Breathe using abdominal muscles.

 If you find yourself thinking of something over and over again, or worrying about something, Do this technique.

 Try the 5 point Grounding Technique.
 It works better if you say the objects out loud.